 We spend three days in the remote northern reaches of the Serengeti, immersed in the phenomenon of the Great Migration.
 In accord with the animals' movement patterns, our mobile camp is placed in a main migration corridor traversed by more than 2 million wildebeest, zebra and gazelle, plus an accompanying cast of predators, on their annual 1,800-mile trek from Kenya’s Maasai Mara to the southern Serengeti and back again.
 Witness this remarkable spectacle on daily game drives, where we may behold stunning scenes of predator-prey interaction as a lion takes down a sick wildebeest or a cheetah overtakes an infant antelope.
 We track the herds in private 4x4 vehicles, allowing for optimal mobility and proximity.
 Our luxury mobile camp ensures that we go where the wildlife is, yet it offers surprising comfort given the remoteness of our location.
 Walk-in canvas tents are reminiscent of the safari era of yesteryear, offering vintage ambience.
 Each evening, dine under a canopy of stars and share impressions of the day around a crackling campfire.

-Drive to the eastern side of the Serengeti today for a two-night stay at a remote luxury bush camp.
 The surrounding environs are dotted with dramatic rocky outcrops, and the sunrise over these granite kopjes is glorious.
-Shaded by giant acacias, our camp lies where short-grass plains meet woodlands, and the nearby Ngare Nanyuki underground river creates pockets of permanent water that support year-round wildlife concentrations.
-From this private outpost we can expect unrivaled sightings of the big cats that are so plentiful in this area.
+Shaded by giant acacias, our camp lies where the short-grass plains meet acacia woodlands.
+The nearby Ngare Nanyuki underground river creates pockets of permanent water that support year-round wildlife concentrations.
+From this secluded outpost we can expect unrivaled sightings of the big cats that are so plentiful in this area.
+Until recently, this area was set aside for scientific research into predators, especially cheetah, but today, we are able to enjoy that same access to this dense feline population.
 Such close encounters with the Serengeti’s apex predators are sure to enthrall even the most seasoned safari traveler.